Quantum Chameleons: Quantum force between plates

-We now study the case of a chameleon in an environment whose constant density changes piece-wise along the direction $z$, which means the mass of the chameleon is a piecewise constant along $z$.
-This case is important as it is a sensible approximation whenever the profile of $\phi_{\rm cl}$ near the interfaces is irrelevant compared to the distance $L$.
-This approximation is especially accurate for symmetron models~\cite{Brax:2017hna}.
+We model the mass of the chameleon fluctuation as a piecewise constant along $z$.
+This piecewise mass model is important as it is a sensible approximation whenever the profile of $\phi_{\rm cl}$ near the interfaces is irrelevant compared the distance $L$.
+This piecewise constant mass approximation is especially accurate for symmetron models~\cite{Brax:2017hna}. }